What Are Dividends? Here’s How They Work

 3. Ex-Dividend Date

-This is also a very important date for investors looking to receive a dividend because the ex-dividend date is when dividend eligibility expires.
+This is also an important date for investors looking to receive a dividend because the ex-dividend date is when dividend eligibility expires.

 Said another way, the ex-dividend date is the day the company’s shares begin to trade without the benefit of the most recent approved dividend payment.
 If you purchase stock on the ex-dividend date, you are not eligible for a dividend unless the company makes a subsequent dividend declaration.